henrav/I0015N-LTUWebsite/README.md

-had some problems creating this butt everything is on the branch "Master"
+had some problems creating this but everything is on the branch "Master"